packagemgmt/make-plugins/README.md

 make rpms
 ```

 Upload to artifact repository.
-This will also build the rpm before.
+This will also build the rpms before.
-You will need https://github.com/stardust85/repositorytools to make this work
+You will need https://pypi.python.org/pypi/repositorytools >=4.2.1 to make this work
 ```
 REPOSITORY_URL=https://repository.eng.mycompany.com
 REPOSITORY_USER=jdoe
 REPOSITORY_PASSWORD=mysecretpassword

-make upload GROUP=com.mycompany
+make uploadrpms GROUP=com.mycompany
 ```